Avarile/BlitzerErp/README.md

 ##### As a self-taught programmer, I also want use this project as my profolio site --- this is fully original, designed from real-life commercial needs, solving real-life problems.
 Not something COPIED from github and changed name.

+#### update log:

+1. 26/May/2022:

+- feat: implemented the partially of the static dashboard, made it functional.